Reassesssment of the response to TSB Recommendation A16-14

 Therefore, to ensure that companies use their SMS effectively, and to ensure that companies continue operating in compliance with regulations, the Board recommended that

 the Department of Transport enhance its oversight policies, procedures and training to ensure the frequency and focus of surveillance, as well as post-surveillance oversight activities, including enforcement, are commensurate with the capability of the operator to effectively manage risk.

 Transport Canada’s response to Recommendation A16-14 (September 2016)

 Transport Canada agrees that it must continually enhance its oversight policies, procedures and training.
 In fact, independent to this accident or this recommendation, TC committed in its National Oversight Plan for 2016/2017 to conduct an evaluation of its surveillance program.

 Further to that commitment, in July 2016, TC launched a Civil Aviation Surveillance Program Evaluation and Update Project.
-The purpose of this project is to analyse opportunities for improvement identified via inspector feedback, analyse lessons-learned, and leverage business intelligence to update the surveillance program.
+The purpose of this project is to analyze opportunities for improvement identified via inspector feedback, analyze lessons-learned, and leverage business intelligence to update the surveillance program.
 The goal of the project is to ensure the surveillance program effectively verifies regulatory compliance at appropriate intervals and is effective in carrying out enforcement action, as required.
 While the project is scheduled to complete in December 2017, the department will not hesitate to implement enhancements sooner, if warranted.